 The only way a business can achieve true growth is by using marketing tactics, backed up by strategy and data.
 This is where growth marketing comes in.

 Without further ado, let’s jump straight to the basics of growth marketing.
-We’ll dive into what is really means, and how you too can implement growth marketing strategies to your business.
+We’ll dive into what it really means, and how you too can implement growth marketing strategies to your business.

 The term “growth hacker” was coined by serial entrepreneur and a growth hacker himself, Sean Ellis in 2010.
 Sean has worked on startups like Dropbox, LogMeIn, and Eventbrite and helped them skyrocket their growth.